Friday, October 31, 2014

 Duch speaks at his trial for crimes against humanity (photo: Wikipedia)

 While we watch the trial, Sue recognizes Vann Nath, a Cambodian sitting behind the prosecutor.
 He's one of the very few survivors of S-21.
 His testimony against Duch will be strong evidence.
-As I watch, Duch speaking animatedly with his hands, I notice something else: he’s missing a finger on one hand.
-He lost it fighting in the war.
-I wonder, did having a maimed hand made Duch more brutal?
+As I watch, Duch speaks animatedly with his hands.
+I notice something else: he’s missing a finger on one hand.
+I wonder, did having a maimed hand, make Duch more brutal?

 As the day's proceedings close, the judges exit the court room.
 As they do, Duch gives each judge a Buddhist bow.
 How times have changed; he could have been executed for doing that back during the Khmer Rouge days.